PopperDevs/PopperBot-docs/docs/commands.md

  ---
 ### ping
-Display the latency between server and bot.
+Displays the latency between the server and bot.
 #### aliases
  - p
  - pong